AdobeDocs/dynamic-media-classic.en/help/using/viewing-swatch-sets.md

 ---
 # View Swatch Sets{#viewing-swatch-sets}

 You can view your Swatch Sets in the Preview window, using your available presets.
-You can use a Zoom Viewer: Custom Viewer Preset for Swatch Sets.
+You can use a Zoom Viewer Custom Viewer Preset for Swatch Sets.

 Adobe Dynamic Media Classic comes with default Viewer Presets.
 Administrators can create or modify the Viewer Presets.

 ## Set up Zoom Viewer presets for Swatch Sets {#setting-up-zoom-viewer-presets-for-swatch-sets}

-You can create and customize Viewer Presets to suit your needs.
+You can create and customize Viewer Presets.

 1. On the Global Navigation bar, go to **[!UICONTROL Setup]** > **[!UICONTROL Viewer Presets]**.
 1. Do one of the following: